 - How will you do it decisively?

 Certain companies are customer-obsessed, and that drives all of their marketing.
 Others are committed to the environment and want to be the eco-friendly leader.
-Others are going to build emotional connections.
-Others are set on being the most innovative, others the funniest, and others the most technologically advanced.
-Others are going to rely on case studies, stories, testimonials and other social proof to wow their audience with the results they deliver.
+Some others are going to build emotional connections.
+Others are set on being the most innovative, or the funniest, or the most local to a region, or the most trustworthy or the most technologically advanced.

 Pick your strategy and go all in.